kipariss1/autobooking_python_task/readme.md

 E-mail notifications are sended to the dummy server: httpbin.org to simulate the request to the real E-Mail server.
 It is sended on the creation of the reservation and on update of the status of the reservation.

+**Postman**:

+To manually test API you will need to open with Postman the collection which is in the ./postman_collection

+**Tests**

+To automatically test API you can run:

+    pytest /tests
+from root dir

 ### TechStack
 - fastapi
 - sqlalchemy with sqlite